slevithan/oniguruma-to-es/README.md

 - `ES2024` and earlier:
   - Enables use of case-insensitive backreferences to case-sensitive groups.
 - `ES2018`:
-  - Enables use of POSIX classes `[:graph:]` and `[:print:]` using ASCII-based versions rather than the Unicode versions available for `ES2024` and later.
-Other POSIX classes are always Unicode-based.
+  - Enables use of POSIX classes `[:graph:]` and `[:print:]` using ASCII versions rather than the Unicode versions available for `ES2024` and later.
+Other POSIX classes are always Unicode based.
 </details>

 ### `avoidSubclass`